kasemsasa/305-SOFT-Group-19/README.md

 Rhody Radar is your all-in-one solution for navigating the vibrant campus life.
 With seamless integration across campus platforms, personalized recommendations, and a customizable dashboard, we make it effortless for students to stay informed, connect with clubs and events tailored to their interests, and never miss out on the excitement happening around them.

 ## Advantage
-- Dispersion of information from Instagram and university sites.
+- Aggregation of information from club websites and social media platforms, providing users with convenient access to club events and activities hosted on these platforms.
-- Existing apps or platforms specifically designed for managing and promoting campus events.
+- Integration with existing platforms specifically designed for managing and promoting campus events.

 ## Customer Segments
 Our primary customers are students and faculty of the University of Rhode Island (URI), focusing on undergraduates (18-22) who want to experience everything that URI has to offer.